Murder of Gon Ying Louis

-The Murder of Gon Ying Louis occurred on September 30, 1909, when her stepson, Willie, shot her as she slept in the family home at Palm and Corro (or Chorro) streets, San Luis Obispo, California, next to a general store which is now a historic monument.
-His father was Ah Louis, a wealthy banker, labor contractor, farmer, and shopkeeper.
+On September 30, 1909, 40-year-old Gon Ying Louis was shot and killed as she slept in the family home at Palm and Corro (or Chorro) streets, San Luis Obispo, California.
+Gon Ying Louis was the second wife of Ah Louis, a wealthy banker, labor contractor, farmer, and shopkeeper.
+The following week, police arrested 41-year-old Willie Louis, the victim's stepson and son of Ah Louis.
+Willie Louis was found guilty and executed at San Quentin Prison in 1912.

 Discovery of the body

 The body of the dead woman, shot midway between the left cheek bone and temple, was discovered by two of her children, aged 15 months and two years, who were sleeping with her.
 The report of the weapon at about 6:30 a.m. awakened Laine May Louis, 12, sleeping in another room with a younger brother.
 She heard footsteps coming from that room, down the hallway and stairs and then heard keys jingling.
 She heard the youngest pair crying, then went into the death room, saw the body, and awakened sister Laine Tye, the eldest girl, 17, who was still asleep in a nearby bed.
 Laine May ran to the adjoining store to get help from Willie Louis, Ah Louis' 41-year-old son by his first wife.
 Willie then went to the house and took charge of the baby.
 The same morning the county coroner saw Willie Louis go to the outhouse behind the house and emerge about fifteen minutes later.

 Notified, Undersheriff James Walsh went to Arroyo Grande, California, to inform Ah Louis, who had traveled by train to the L.C.
 Routzahn sweet-pea seed farm there about 6 a.m.
 Upon his return, Louis searched the house and store and found missing an iron box of his wife which contained about five thousand dollars' worth of jewelry and money.

 The local newspaper, the Daily Telegram, said: "All day long there has been a crowd of morbid spectators outside the home of the murdered woman.
 They look upon the place with awe and are terribly shocked at the tragic sensation, which is the talk of the town."

-This statement was issued in Ah Louis' name:
+This statement was issued in Ah Louis's name: